Looking Closely at the Growth Curve for Oracle Corporation (ORCL)

 ORCL’s Market Performance

-ORCL stocks went up by 1.99% for the week, with a monthly jump of 9.89% and a quarterly performance of 18.94%, while its annual performance rate touched 11.81%.
-The volatility ratio for the week stands at 1.94% while the volatility levels for the past 30 days are set at 1.87% for Oracle Corporation.
-The simple moving average for the period of the last 20 days is 3.01% for ORCL stocks with a simple moving average of 18.63% for the last 200 days.
+ORCL stocks went down by -0.50% for the week, with a monthly jump of 6.76% and a quarterly performance of 15.91%, while its annual performance rate touched 10.29%.
+The volatility ratio for the week stands at 1.87% while the volatility levels for the past 30 days are set at 1.97% for Oracle Corporation.
+The simple moving average for the period of the last 20 days is 1.83% for ORCL stocks with a simple moving average of 18.86% for the last 200 days.

 Analysts’ Opinion of ORCL